wsv-accidis/tmeit-android/README.md

 and quick actions for calling, sending messages or e-mail.

 ## Development plan
-This app is still under development and not in a usable state.
-The plan is essentially this:
+This app is still under development but several features are functional and the app is intended to be used in its current state.

 1. DONE - Show push notifications regarding new activities being published on the TMEIT web site
 2. DONE - Show general information for TMEIT members, such as the member list